Atul198/Atul198/README.md

 # Hi there! 👋 Welcome to My GitHub Profile
 ## About Me
 #### I am a passionate learner, always exploring new technologies and concepts.
-Currently, I am preparing for a Data Scientist role and working on exciting projects like:
+Currently, I am working on exciting projects like:

 Predicting Flight Delay Using Advanced Machine Learning Algorithms ✈️ Tumor Board Detection from HTML Pages 🏥